andrewHoban/code-review/README.md

 ## Overview

 This agent analyzes pull requests and provides structured feedback for Python and TypeScript code.
+It uses an **orchestrator pattern** with a multi-agent pipeline architecture:
+- **Orchestrator Agent**: Detects languages and routes to specialized pipelines
-It uses a multi-agent pipeline architecture with specialized agents for code analysis, style checking, test analysis, and feedback synthesis.
+- **Language Pipelines**: Sequential agents for code analysis, design checking, test analysis, and feedback synthesis
+- **Publisher Agent**: Formats final output as structured JSON for GitHub integration

 ## Features